 Online security has become essential for today’s online business and also many reasons to invest in cybersecurity.
 There are many ways to secure e-commerce online.

-According to a report in the year, 2019 by Fundera statistics that 43 per cent of attacks target small scale businesses and 64% are either attacked through some form of cyber-attacks, while other 62% were attacked by phishing and other cyber hacking attacks.
+According to a report in the year, 2019 by Fundera statistics that 43 percent of attacks target small-scale businesses and 64% are either attacked through some form of cyber-attacks, while the other 62% were attacked by phishing and other cyber hacking attacks.

 The first and foremost thing a visitor checks on visiting a website is if it is a well-secured website that has HTTPS or not.